 Sugar Beet Processing

 Beet Harvesting – In Canada, sugar beets are grown, harvested and processed in Taber, Alberta as they require cooler temperatures.
-The leaves and tops are removed after harvesting, and the growers transport the beet roots that are in good condition to one of the sugar beet receiving stations.
+The leaves and tops are removed after harvesting, and the growers transport the beet roots that are in good condition to sugar beet receiving stations.
 The beets are stockpiled outdoors using specialized equipment, where they can be held for up to 175 days awaiting processing.
 The beets are then transported by truck to the sugar beet processing plant.

 Beet Preparation - The beets are carried into the factory in a water flume.
 Rocks and weeds are removed prior to the beets being washed.
 The roots of the washed beets are then sliced into thin noodle-like strips called cossettes, which are sent to the extraction system.